Incontinence in pets

 Urinary incontinence is a house-trained dog or a litter box-trained cat losing control of its bladder.
-Incontinence can affect pets of any gender, age, or breed, but some of the following dog breeds are prone to it1,2:
+Incontinence can affect pets of any gender, age, or breed, but females have a higher occurrence, and some of the following dog breeds are prone to it1,2:

 Incontinence should not be confused with house-training challenges or submissive urination (“stress incontinence”).
 (Stress incontinence, which can happen in young dogs, follows the normal biological voiding process.)3

-Possible causes of urinary incontinence in dogs and cats include1,4:
+Possible causes of urinary incontinence in dogs include1,4